Should I Hire An Executive Coach?

 Interview coach: An interview coach focuses on job transitions and practicing for interviews.
 The great ones start with helping you create a narrative, build a cohesive resume, and strengthen your interview answers.
 While I have done a significant amount of interview coaching (and am quite good at it), I do not solely focus here.

-[Functional] coach: Marketing Coaches, Communication Coaches, Product Strategy Coaches all focus on their functional expertise.
-They coach on a particular area.
+[Functional] coach: Marketing Coaches, Communication Coaches, and Product Strategy Coaches all focus on their functional expertise.
+They coach in a particular area.
 I specialize in product strategy, execution, and org building.
 I primarily work through VCs with early-stage startups in this capacity.

 What to ask/look for:

 Look for personality fit: you’re going to tell your coach some embarrassing truths about yourself and you’re in for some critical feedback.
-Find someone you intuitive trust.
+Find someone you intuitively trust.

 Ask how they work and who they’ve worked with: What’s their process?
 How do they set goals and milestones?
 What types of clients do they work with and why?